ebelinski/iosref/swift-closures.md

 ### Function with an `@escaping` closure parameter

-An escaping closure can be called even after the function has returned.
-This makes it possible to make a network call to a remote server, return the function, then have the closure get executed when the server response is received.
-The benefit of this is that the rest of the execution of the function, and subsequently parent functions, do not have to get blocked while the app waits for a response.
+An escaping closure can be called even after the function has returned.<sup>2</sup>

 ```swift
 func multiplyRemotely(x: Int, y: Int, completion: @escaping (Int) -> Void) {